Digital Nomad Life in Vietnam

 We asked people in Vietnam if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to respect the local culture and traditions of Vietnam, so visitors should strive to be mindful of different customs.
 For instance, it is considered inappropriate to show public displays of affection, as well as dress too provocatively.
 Gesturing with your fingers is also seen as impolite and it is important to avoid discussing sensitive topics such as Vietnam's political regime and past wars.
-Additionally, it is best to take off your shoes before entering someone's home, and always accept an offer of food or drinks when offered, as it seen as disrespectful to turn it down," explained one expat living in Vietnam.
+Additionally, it is best to take off your shoes before entering someone's home, and always accept an offer of food or drinks when offered, as it seen as disrespectful to turn it down," said one person in Vietnam.

 Get Quote